chippyash/simple-accounts-3/README.md

 and prizes.

 ## Requirements

+Support in this application is given for 2 flavours of SQL, MariaDb and MySql.

+### MariaDb

+The MariaDb utilises a high performance plugin that greatly simplifies dealing with hierarchical data.

 You will need MariaDB >=10 with the [OQGraph plugin](https://mariadb.com/kb/en/library/oqgraph-storage-engine/) installed.
 Take a look at the `.travis.yml` build script for how we do this on the Travis build servers.
 One 'gotcha' that we know about is the setting of the user